Piet Koornhof

 Pieter G. J. Koornhof, DMS (2 August 1925 – 12 November 2007) was a South African politician.
 As an apartheid-era National Party cabinet minister, he held various portfolios in the cabinets of B.J.
 Vorster and P.W.
-Botha, and was later appointed ambassador to the United States.
+Botha.
+He was regarded as one of the most reform‐minded ministers in the government.
+He later served as South Africa Ambassador to the United States.
 After the end of apartheid, he joined the African National Congress in 2001.

 Early life and education

 Piet Koornhof was born on 2 August 1925 in Leeudoringstad in the Western Transvaal.
 He studied theology at the University of Stellenbosch, and completed his studies at Oxford after being awarded a Rhodes Scholarship.
 His doctoral dissertation focussed on the "inevitable urbanisation" of black people in Africa.

 Political career

 After returning to South Africa, he joined the National Party in 1956.
 He became a researcher for Hendrik Verwoerd, the Prime Minister of South Africa, and was appointed director of the Federasie van Afrikaanse Kultuurvereniginge, an institute for the advancement of Afrikaner culture.
 In 1962, he became secretary of the Afrikaner Broederbond and in 1964 was elected Member of Parliament for Primrose.

 In 1968, he became Deputy Minister of Bantu Affairs and Bantu Education in the government of B.J.
 Vorster.
 In 1972, he became Minister of Energy and in 1973 combined this post with that of Minister of Sports.
 In this position, he announced the creation of separate sports teams for different races.
+He then served as Minister of Energy from 1972 to 1976.

+In 1977 he shocked colleagues in his party with his suggestion that black citizens be given political rights in a new constitutional system for the country.
+He proposed that they be included in the Tricameral Parliament.

-As Minister of Energy from 1972 to 1976, and especially as Minister of Cooperation and Development between 1978 and 1984, Koornhof was involved in the implementation of apartheid laws by the forced removal of thousands of blacks from residential areas declared as white-only.
+In one of his first moves as Prime Minister, PW Botha appointed Koornhof as minister responsible for black affairs.
+Between 1978 and 1984, Koornhof was involved in the implementation of apartheid laws by the forced removal of thousands of blacks from residential areas declared as white-only.
+Botha had led a campaign to demolish Crossroads, a high-density township in Cape Town in 1978.
+Amid significant opposition, Botha and Koornhof agreed to "indefinitely delay" the demolitions.